TI-84 Calculator

 Read how to use table on a TI-84 when you need a detailed table workflow.

 For statistics, enter data into lists and use 1-Var Stats.
-The most common values are mean, minimum, maximum, quartiles, Sx, and σx.
-Use Sx for sample standard deviation and σx for population standard deviation.
+The most common values are mean, minimum, maximum, quartiles, Sx, and sigma x.
+Use Sx for sample standard deviation and sigma x for population standard deviation.

 For a focused walkthrough, read how to find standard deviation on a TI-84.